Check out our favourite outdoor Maths activities to enjoy with your primary school class.

 How many legs would there be on 5 picnic tables?

 If there were 44 legs, how many picnic tables would there be?

 Or It costs 26p for every metre of painted lines on the school playground.
 How much would it cost to draw the line all the way round the netball court?

 3. Get the chalk out!

 All you need for this is some playground space and some chalk.
 In foundation stage it’s a great way to explore cardinal numbers, with children drawing a different number of items.
 In KS1 and KS2, you can reinforce data and statistics by creating large scale bar charts, carroll and venn diagrams.
 You can make it more interactive by getting the children to stand in the correct place or sort different items they find in nature into different categories.

-Develop reasoning and keep the fun going (indoors or out)!
-Download this FREE set of 20 KS2 Topical Maths activities linked to calendar based events, such as Red Nose Day and Holi
+Develop reasoning and keep the fun going (indoors or out) with this FREE set of Topical Maths activities linked to key events, such as the World Cup, or Sports Day